Umuzi-org/tech-department/_index.md

 - Doing useful pull requests
 - Having your code merged.

+Here's a link to the [Calendar] [https://calendar.google.com/calendar/b/3?cid=dW11emkub3JnXzF1dGs1OWJuc2RqMDNpZDI3ZzlzZGJmb2EwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20]that all tech events are scheduled on.
+This is where yu will find dates for Workshops, Talks and Meetups.
+Check this everyday.

 ##### Tech Meetups
 *Handled by Singi*

  At least once a month (usually more)  we attend a meetup.
-We get to learn on what's new in the tech world, learn more on the technlogy and languages we already know.
+We get to learn on what's new in the tech world, learn more on the technology and languages we already know.
+Meetups are free, no cost to you.

+ Here's a link to the [Meetup Form for RSVPing] [https://docs.google.com/forms/d/e/1FAIpQLSdcIE6NU44zfybMsd_HhAU8eFM7LgIUQ5WXcJfe3KaPQgru4Q/viewform]
+ Use the form to RSVP for transport (which we provide).

 ## Communication